-There have been no recent accounting pronouncements or changes in accounting pronouncements during the three months ended March 31, 2012, as compared to the recent accounting pronouncements described in our 2011 10-K, that are of significance, or potential significance to us.
+There have been no recent accounting pronouncements or changes in accounting pronouncements during the six months ended June 30, 2012, as compared to the recent accounting pronouncements described in our 2011 10-K, that are of significance, or potential significance to us.

-Results of Operations for the Three Months Ended March 31, 2012 and 2011
+Results of Operations for the Three and Six Months Ended June 30, 2012 and 2011

-Contract revenue, which is derived from work performed under collaborative research and development arrangements, was \$0 and \$0.4 million for the three months ended March 31, 2012 and 2011, respectively.
-All of our contract revenue for the three months ended March 31, 2011 was derived from an agreement with Merial Limited (Merial) that we entered into in September 2009 for a long-acting pain management product for companion animals.
+Contract revenue, which is derived from work performed under collaborative research and development arrangements, was \$0 for both the three and six months ended June 30, 2012, and \$0.3 million and \$0.6 million for the three and six months ended June 30, 2011, respectively.
+All of our contract revenue for the three and six months ended June 30, 2011 was derived from an agreement with Merial Limited (Merial) that we entered into in September 2009 for a long-acting pain management product for companion animals.
 In May 2011, we received notice of termination from Merial, as they did not see the commercial potential of the product under development in the animal health market.

-Our research and development costs consist primarily of employee salaries and other personnel-related expenses, facility-related expenses, laboratory consumables, development manufacturing, clinical and pre-clinical related services performed by clinical research organizations, research institutions and other outside service providers.
+Our research and development costs consist primarily of employee salaries and other personnel-related expenses, facility-related expenses, laboratory consumables, development manufacturing, and clinical and pre-clinical related services performed by clinical research organizations, research institutions and other outside service providers.